Equivariant formality of the isotropy action on $\mathbb{Z}_2\oplus \mathbb{Z}_2$-symmetric spaces

-with $\deg a=8$, $\deg b=23$, $\deg x=9$, $\deg y=17$.
-In the spirit of Corollary \ref{cor01} we observe that $x$ and $y$ also have trivial differentials considered as elements of the model of the Borel construction modulo the ideal of a contractible algebra.
-Hence the isotropy action is equivariantly formal. \item The space $\E_6/\F_4$.
+\item The spaces $\SO(p+q)/\SO(p)\times \SO(q)$ with both $p,q$ odd.
+The stabiliser inclusion is blockwise.
+The subgroup has corank $1$.
+Hence it suffices to observe that the $(p+q)/2$-th elementary symmetric polynomial in the $t_i^2$, the formal roots of $H^*(\B \SO(p+q))$, the Pontryagin class corresponding to $t_1\cdots t_{(p+q)/2}$ maps to zero under the map induced by the inclusion on the cohomology of classifying spaces.
+This follows from the fact that this map is induced by the projection $t_{(p+1)/2}\mapsto 0$.
+By Theorem~\ref{theo01} the isotropy action is equivariantly formal. \item The space $\E_6/\pp\Sp(4)$.
+Since the cohomology of $\E_6$ is generated in degrees $3, 9, 11, 15, 17, 23$ and the one of the denominator group in degrees $3,7,11,15$ we derive that for degree reasons the generators of $\E_6$ in degrees $9$ and $17$ map to zero under the differential of the standard model.
+Theorem~\ref{theo01} yields equivariant formality, since also the corank of the two groups is $2$. \item The space $\E_6/\F_4$.
 Since the cohomology of $\E_6$ is generated in degrees $3, 9, 11, 15, 17, 23$ an the one of $\F_4$ in degrees $3,11,15,23$ we see as above that the cohomology algebra of $\E_6/\F_4$ is a free algebra generated in degrees $9$ and $17$.
-Due to Corollary \ref{cor02} the isotropy action is equivariantly formal. \end{itemize}
+Indeed, for degree reasons the differentials of the generators in these degrees vanish.
+Moreover, the space can only have finite dimensional cohomology if the other generators form a contractible algebra---we use reasoning analogous to that employed in Section~\ref{subsec05}.
+Due to Corollary~\ref{cor02} the isotropy action is equivariantly formal. \end{itemize}

 \cprime{$'$}